calmendares1/colliding-random-walks/README.md

 ![Alt Text](https://github.com/calmendares1/colliding-random-walks/blob/main/MPRW%20110x110%20200%20sims.gif)

+Animated is a 110x110 system with particles and antiparticles mixing over 200 time steps.
+The code generalizes random walks to any number of particles in any number of dimensions, but rendering an animation only works in 2D.
+Empty space is expressed through Boolean duality.
+Since particles and antiparticles are treated similarly, negating inputs negates outputs.
+A single particle in empty space (or a sea of antiparticles) is equivalent to a bounded random walk.

 The Rmd files require certain R packages to render the MPRWs, but only the "reshape2" package is needed in order to run the simulation.
 I recommend exporting to csv files or *recoding in another programming language*.
 The benefit of R is rapid prototyping, the downside is that generalization is slow.
 See the attached preprint research paper "Multiple particles colliding random walks" for a more detailed analysis of colliding random walks.